Skip to content

 Golden Retriever dog breed information and advice

 Golden Retrievers are known for their distinctive white, cream and dark golden coats.
 They’re used as service dogs because of their obedience and intelligence.
-They have a gentle temperament and love human interaction.
+Golden Retrievers have a gentle temperament and love human interaction.
+They’re just as good with infants and young children as they are with adults and the elderly.
 This makes them a perfect pet for all households.

 If you want to know more about Golden Retrievers, look no further.
 This handy dog breed guide will provide you with all you need to know about caring for this breed.
-With information on training, grooming, exercising and feeding your dog, and possible health issues.
+Find information on training, grooming, exercising and feeding your dog, as well as possible health issues.

 Golden Retriever facts